8fold/site-joshbruce.com/content-root/public/experiences/the-self/content.md

 3. Intent and impact are neither mutually inclusive nor exclusive.
 4. Your mind is for having ideas, not storing them (David Allen).
 5. If you want to go fast, go alone.
 If you want to go far, go together (African proverb).
-6. You never know, for sure, how you’ll respond to a situation until you’re in that situation and you can prepare yourself for a variety of situations.
+6. You never know, for sure, how you’ll respond to a situation until you’re in that situation, and you can prepare yourself for a variety of situations.
 7. Negatively criticizing something is not the same as thinking critically about the thing.
 8. Role does not dictate behavior.
 9. Great value doesn't require grand gestures.